 You must register for one of the following:

-- INFO 9000.12 (Thesis): Select this course code and number if you are a FUNDED (e.g. SSHRC Award) thesis-option MLIS student.
+- INFO 9000.12 Thesis: Register for this course if you are a FUNDED (e.g. SSHRC Award) thesis-option MI student.

-- INFO 9000.06 x/y (Thesis): Select this course code and number if you are a regular thesis-option MLIS student.
+- INFO 9000.06 x/y Thesis: Register for this course if you are a regular thesis-option MI student.

 Annual Progress Report